extra84/mumble-container/README.md

 #Mumble

-This is an attempt to create a first class working mumble container.
+This is the next iteration to create a first class working mumble container.
-This new version is really tiny and based on alpine linux
+This new version is now based on debian jessie slim image.

 ##How to use :

 `sudo docker run extra/mumble`